nevrome/mobest/docs/basic.md

 |search_measured      |Genetic coordinate of the search sample in the dependent variable space|
 |probability          |Probability density for `search_measured` given all other parameters|

-As a result of the permutation of paramaters, prediction grid and search points the number of rows of `mobest_locateoverview` table can be calculated as a product of the individual counts of all relevant entities.
+As a result of the permutation of parameters, prediction grid and search points the number of rows of `mobest_locateoverview` table can be calculated as a product of the individual counts of all relevant entities.
 One way to quickly validate the output of `locate()` and `locate_multi()` is to calculate the number of expected results based on the input and compare it with the actual number of rows in the output.
 For our example this calculation is fairly simple:

 We have: